PrathamGupta06/sum-of-sales/README.md

 # Sales Summary Single-Page App

 ## Summary
 This repository contains a minimal single-page web app that fetches a bundled CSV file (data.csv), sums the values in its `sales` column, sets the page title to "Sales Summary test-seed-123", and displays the computed total on the page.
+In addition the page includes a Bootstrap-styled table with id `product-sales` containing the same rows from the CSV so automated DOM checks can validate both the presence of the table and the per-row sales values.

 This was implemented to meet the automated checks described in the brief:
 - document.title === `Sales Summary test-seed-123`
 - document.querySelector("link[href*='bootstrap']") exists
 - Math.abs(parseFloat(document.querySelector("#total-sales").textContent) - 501.50) < 0.01
+- document.querySelectorAll("#product-sales tbody tr").length >= 1
+- The sum of the last cells in `#product-sales` tbody rows is 501.50

 ## Tech Stack